CodesRunOnHumans/CodesRunOnHumans/README.md

 Different human beings will produce different results, although they're might running the same code of `CROH`.

-The same human beings can also produce different results of the same code at different time point.
+The same human beings can also produce different results at different time point.

 This feature brings infinite possibilities, which is a great innovation in programing.